balancer/scaffold-balancer-v3/README.md

 yarn deploy:all
 ```

 This command runs `DeployPool.s.sol` using the last pool factory you deployed.
-The contract info will not be written to the frontend, but you can copy and paste the address from terminal or refresh the pool explorer page and select it from the dropdown.
+You can copy and paste the address from terminal or refresh the pool explorer page and select it from the dropdown.
+Configuration options are specified in `HelperConfig.s.sol`

 ```bash
 yarn deploy:pool